Best Day Hiking Backpack: 2023 10 Top Models

 • 20-30 liters: The sweet spot for day-hike backpacks.
 This should be sufficient room to fit your 10 essentials and a few extras like a camera or stove.

-• 30-50 liters: If you’re heading hiking in the winter, or are heading out mountaineering or climbing then a larger pack is ideal for the extra clothing and gear you’ll need.
+• 30-50 liters: If you’re heading hiking in the winter, or are heading out mountaineering or climbing, then a larger pack is ideal for the extra clothing and gear you’ll need.
 These larger packs are also great for ultralight backpacking trips or parents who need to carry their kids’ gear.

-For the majority of hikers, comfort is one of the top priorities when choosing a daypack.
+Comfort is one of the top priorities when choosing a daypack.
 A well-fitted daypack should distribute most of the pack’s weight at two contact points – your shoulders and your hips.

 hiker with hydration backpack intext